Puerto Vallarta Fun For Seniors: What’s Worth Doing and What to Skip

 - Designer: Tom Weiskopf

 - Overview: Contrasting the Nicklaus Course, the Weiskopf Course is set amidst dense jungles, deep ravines, and swift creeks.
-Its design offers a dramatic and challenging play, making it a favorite among golfers seeking a unique experience.
+Its design offers a dramatic and challenging play, making it a favourite among golfers seeking a unique experience.

 - Website: Vista Vallarta Golf Club – Weiskopf CourseInvitedInvited